 Lyric Soprano Sarah Wolfson demonstrates a remarkable ability to communicate with an audience, whether in recital or on the operatic stage.
 The New York Times called her “a keenly intelligent artist…[she sings] with luminous sound and impressively focused high notes”.
 This season finds Ms. Wolfson performing on an all French song concert at William Paterson University, a Sondheim song evening in Washington, DC, and singing Jeannie in Victory Hall Opera’s workshop of Fat Pig by Matt Boehler based on the award winning Neil LaBute play of the same name, and performing a 1920's song evening at the Mahaiwe Performing Arts Center in Great Barrington, MA.
-Additionally, she continues to focus on her passion for teaching young singers, including conducting a masterclass at The Levine School of Music in Washington, DC
+Additionally, she continues to focus on her passion for teaching young singers at William Paterson University and Hofstra University.

 In recent seasons she was the soprano soloist for Handel’s Messiah (The National Chorale at Avery Fischer Hall), Poulenc Gloria (DuPage Symphony in Naperville, IL), Beethoven 9th and Brahms Requiem (Symphony of Northwest Arkansas), Fauré Requiem (Bangor Symphony Orchestra), Bach B Minor Mass (American Symphony Orchestra), New York Festival of Song (NYFOS), Sarasota Orchestra, and American Composers Orchestra.
 As